kteacherbecomescoder/HW-Node-Express-FriendFinder/README.md

 # HW-Node-Express-FriendFinder
-An Express- and Node-based application for matching users based on personality.
+An Express and Node-based application for matching users based on personality.
 This application was my first experience deploying an Express application to Heroku.

 ## Getting Started
 To view the site visit https://stark-spire-36185.herokuapp.com/